Written by Abdun Nur

 Tyres are also the issue in winter when roads are icy, and this causes a large number of road crashes, the bond would fit winter tyres and replace normal tyres back on when the season changed, this would also be part of the bond, and would further reduce the number of injuries, deaths and accidents.
 The ideal time to swap your tyres is when the temperature first hits below 7 degrees Celsius (44F).

-You get 20,000 miles wear from front tyres and 40,000 miles from rear tyres safely, this means according to mileage you must replace your tyres as part of the bond protection, this will then reduce the overall costs of the protection, by reducing injury and death and so lowering the cost of safe driving.
-This can be done through monitoring mileage.
+You get 20,000 miles wear from front tyres and 40,000 miles from rear tyres safely, this means according to mileage you must replace your tyres on your elected primary vehicle as part of the bond protection, this will then reduce the overall costs of the protection, by reducing injury and death and so lowering the cost of safe driving.
+This can be done through each driver monitoring mileage on their primary vehicle.
 It would take 40 minutes to change all four tyres costing £24 in cooperative labour plus the cost of the tyres.

 1,752 reported UK road deaths in 2019

 New legislation has been passed to reduce injury payouts, claimed to save 1 billion in claims for insurers in the future.